nikantonelli/LeanKitUtils/README.md

 If you wish, you can create your own spreadsheet and import a particular set of cards - handy if you want to have 'template' sets you want to tailor to some specific use-case, e.g a repeatable set of actions for a scrum team.

+## Changes

+- Version 1.2 refactored the whole thing and added a few utilities.
+It also has two breaking changes:
+ 1. in the layout of the spreadsheet config page.
+ 2. Command line options are changed.
+BEWARE! unless this is the first time you are using this app.
-Version 1.1 added a way to maintain relationships between cards on different boards (with some caveats!)
+- Version 1.1 added a way to maintain relationships between cards on different boards (with some caveats!)

 ## Setup